ibm-cloud-docs/network-attached-storage/mount-nas-storage-linux.md

 ---
 copyright:
   years: 1994, 2018
-lastupdated: "2018-05-21"
+lastupdated: "2018-06-28"
 ---
-{:shortdesc: .shortdesc}
+{:pre: .pre}
 {:note: .deprecated}
-{:new_window: target="_blank"}

 # Mounting NAS Storage in Linux

-## Overview

-Mounting your NAS Storage to a device that runs on a Linux-based Operating System can be done using a series of simple commands in the shell or terminal within the OS.
-This procedure outlines the steps required to mount NAS Storage on any of the following operating systems:
+Mounting your NAS Storage to a device that runs on a Linux-based Operating System can be done by using a series of simple commands in the shell or terminal within the OS.
+You can use these steps to mount NAS Storage on any of the following operating systems:

 * RedHat Enterprise Linux
 * CentOS